CalebLehman/dotfiles/README.md

-# Dotfile (Configuration)
+# Configuration files

-My configuration files, I guess.
+My configuration files, to be installed with GNU Stow